pevargas/netsys/udp/instructions/README.md

 ##What To Turn In:

 You should test your programs thoroughly so that they do not crash or hang.
-Your code must be organized and clear with comments/explanations for your functions and arguments. &nbsp;Please turn in one tar file containing two .c source files one readme.txt file and one Makefile.
-The Makefile must compile both client.c and server.c into their respective executables. &nbsp;The readme.txt file must explain what you have done and how to run it.
-The documentation does not have to be long, but does have to be very clear. &nbsp;&nbsp;The code that you turn in for this programming assignment must be your own original work and must compile and run on the CSEL machines.
+Your code must be organized and clear with comments/explanations for your functions and arguments.
+Please turn in one tar file containing two .c source files one readme.txt file and one Makefile.
+The Makefile must compile both client.c and server.c into their respective executables.
+The readme.txt file must explain what you have done and how to run it.
+The documentation does not have to be long, but does have to be very clear.
+The code that you turn in for this programming assignment must be your own original work and must compile and run on the CSEL machines.
 Upload the tar file containing the following files via the moodle.

 *   Client file named **client.c**
 *   Server file named **server.c**